davdar/maam/writeup/paper.markdown

 ## Flow Sensitivity Monad Transformer

-The flow sensitivity transformer is a unique monad transformer that combines state and nondeterminism effects, and does not arise naturally from composing vanilla nondeterminism and state transformers.
-The flow sensitivity transformer is defined:
+The flow sensitivity monad transformer is a unique monad transformer that combines state and nondeterminism effects, and does not arise naturally from composing vanilla nondeterminism and state transformers.
+The flow sensitivity monad transformer is defined:
 `````indent```````````````````````````````````````
 FSₜ[_] : (Type → Type) → (Type → Type)
 FSₜ[s](m)(α) := s → m([α ↦ s])
 ``````````````````````````````````````````````````
 where `[α ↦ s]` is notation for a finite map from `α` to `s`.

-`FSₜ[s]` is a monad when `s` is a join-semilattice and `m` is a join-semilattice functor.
-The functorality of `m` will be instantiated with `[β → s]`, which forms a lattice when `s` does likewise.
+`FSₜ[s]` transports monad operations provided that `s` is a join-semilattice and `m` is a join-semilattice functor.
+The functorality of `m` will be instantiated with `[β → s]`, which forms a lattice when `s` also does.
 `````indent```````````````````````````````````````
 bind : ∀ α β,
   FSₜ[s](m)(α) → (α → FSₜ[s](m)(β)) → FSₜ[s](m)(β)